 So we present the paste function with two vectors – the first being field names, the second containing field values.
-We join them using a colon and join the pieces together using semi-colons.
+We join them using a colon and join the pieces together using semi-colons and the r collapse parameter.
 Code is below.

 Yielding a result of: